USFOneHealthCodeathon2021/Team2/README.md

 ## Methods and Implementation

-We implemented the dashboard using R called flexdashboard, which allowed us to focus more of us efforts on the other individual components.
+We implemented the dashboard using an R package called flexdashboard, which allowed us to focus more of us efforts on the other individual components.
 Namely, the input, alignment, phylogenetic tree and visualization.
 The alignment was a custom Matlab script provided by one of the team members, Morgan Young.
 The tree estimation was done using the R package phangorn.
-Visualization of the tree was done using ggtree.
+Visualization of the tree was done using phylocanvas.

 ## Results